AnkurD2001/llm_text_generation_and_summarization/README.md

 # Conclusion

-This project demonstrates the practical use of an OpenAI-compatible Large Language Model for multiple NLP tasks.
-It illustrates how prompt engineering and adjustable generation parameters influence model behavior, while also showcasing keyword extraction through few-shot learning.
-These examples provide a solid foundation for building more advanced AI-powered applications such as document analysis, summarization tools, chat assistants, and content generation systems.
+This project demonstrates how Large Language Models can be used for different NLP applications.

+By controlling prompts and generation parameters, the same LLM can perform creative text generation and structured information extraction.

+The project provides a foundation for building advanced AI applications such as:

+- Document summarization systems
+- AI assistants
+- Content generation tools
+- Knowledge extraction pipelines
+- Retrieval-Augmented Generation (RAG) applications